fdumontmd/fdumontmd.github.com/source/_posts/2011-12-24-seven-databases-in-seven-weeks-mongodb-day-2.markdown

-As stated in the [documentation](http://www.mongodb.org/display/DOCS/Queries+and+Cursors), mongoDB returns a cursor for each queries; it is up to the client to iterate over the cursor to retrieve results.
+As stated in the [documentation](http://www.mongodb.org/display/DOCS/Queries+and+Cursors), MongoDB returns a cursor for each queries; it is up to the client to iterate over the cursor to retrieve results.

 The mongo shell usually hides the existence of cursors, but even there it is possible to expose them, using JavaScript.

-### mongoDB documentation for MapReduce
+### MongoDB documentation for MapReduce

 The documentation is
 [here](http://www.mongodb.org/display/DOCS/MapReduce).